Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 :   ### Heavy { .noborder }

     **:wp-prop-heavy: Heavy**{.wp} weapon is unwieldy compared to other weapons.
-You have **:d20-dis: Disadvantage**{ .d20 } on your attack rolls with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13, and if it's a Ranged weapon and your Dexterity score isn't at least 13.
+You have **:d20-dis: Disadvantage**{.d20} on your attack rolls with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13, and if it's a Ranged weapon and your Dexterity score isn't at least 13.

 ---